spriebsch/project-template/README.md

 composer dump
 ```

-In your application, make sure to require `src/bootstrap.php` rather than any autoloader directly.
+In your application, make sure to require `src/bootstrap.php` rather than any `autoload.php` file.

+Your tests can use doubles located in the `tests` directory.
+PHPUnit is configured to use the `tests/bootstrap.php` file.